andrews1022/sass-boilerplate/README.md

 Maple is a basic Sass site/file/folder structure designed to get you up and running as quickly as possible.
 It is organized using the 7-1 folder structure popularized by [Hugo Giraudel](https://github.com/HugoGiraudel/sass-boilerplate).
 This site structure is meant as a general starting point for building your Sass based site.
 Feel free to remove any content you don't want need and update the things you do!

 It includes:
-- 11 mixins covering the basics
+- 16 mixins covering the basics
-- 200+ variables to help you get started customizing your site
+- 230+ variables to help you get started customizing your site
+- 3 easy functions to use for colors, sizing, and wrappers
 - A massive media query manager
 - Border box reset
 - Responsive images reset